Norm Lenardon

-Norman Lenardon (born October 20, 1933) was a Canadian ice hockey player with the Trail Smoke Eaters.
+Norman Lenardon (October 20, 1933 – August 22, 2023) was a Canadian ice hockey player with the Trail Smoke Eaters.
 He scored the winning goal to help Canada secure a gold medal at the 1961 World Ice Hockey Championships in Switzerland.
 He also played with the Rossland Warriors and Seattle Americans.
+Lenardon died in Trail, British Columbia on August 22, 2023, at the age of 89.